 - Landfills should be properly designed, maintained, and operated.
 Sites should be located away from sensitive groundwater areas.
 Hazardous wastes should be banned unless the landfill is properly designed and monitored against dangerous levels of bacteria, organic chemicals, metals, and nitrates.

 - Underground storage tanks should be able to meet regulatory compliance policies on their installation and maintenance.
 A leak backup containment device should be in place in case of spills.
 Unused tanks should be removed or filled with inert material.

 - Pipelines should be properly installed, regularly inspected and maintained against corrosion, defective welds, and displacement caused by tree roots and vibrations from heavy vehicles.

 - Deep Groundwater should be regularly tested and inspected, especially in urban areas that rely on it as a major source of water.

 Groundwater contamination is a serious global problem.
 Water scarcity puts lives at risk.
 In addition, many industries rely on water as a resource, which means water contamination threatens their supply chains.
 Governments bodies, businesses, and communities should all take necessary action to protect this valuable resource.

-ADEC Innovations (ADEC) is a leading social and environmental sustainability solutions provider to businesses and governments around the globe.
+ADEC Innovations is a leading social and environmental sustainability solutions provider to businesses and governments around the globe.
 Our water management experts help organizations across industries understand, inventory and improve the role water conservation plays in their success.
 To stay current on global water issues, subscribe to our monthly newsletter, GreenWatch.